 By 1936, war inserted itself into Graves’ life once more and with the advent of the Spanish Civil War, he and Laura fled to America, where their ever-tumultuous relationship finally ended.
 Soon after, whilst back in England, Graves started a romance with Beryl Hodge.
 This proved to be a bit tricky, because not only was she a good friend’s wife, but was also twenty years his junior.
 Alan Hodge, the jilted husband, was an incredibly good sport about it and remained friends with the couple, even collaborating on two more books with Graves.
 Rumours about his continued womanising, with younger and younger “muses” after their marriage abound and Beryl is often described as long-suffering, a term her daughter Lucia abhors.
 “I don’t think they understand, Lucia explains, “I have my own reading of my relationship with these women.
 To me, the fact that he needed to have these inspirations for his poetry was part of his life.”

-The End #
+The End of His Life #

 The couple moved back to Deià after World War II and settled into life on idyllic Mallorca.
 Life carried on and Robert and Beryl somehow found time to have four children.
 By all accounts, Beryl was a light-hearted and cheerful person and their home was a happy one.

 During this period, Graves wrote collections of love poems for and about Beryl that cemented him as one of the all-time greats of poetry.
 He also wrote his most controversial work, The White Goddess, an academic tome steeped in Celtic and Welsh poetry and mythology, arguing that pre-Christian worshippers believed in one goddess called different names by different cultures and that the language of poetry used in his day was bound up in the same honouring of the goddess, or muse.
 Hardly earth-shattering stuff today, but in the 1940’s, it was almost heretical.